-Injection of squeezed vacuum states of light (for the reduction of shot noise) has been implemented in GEO 600 [39,93] and was tested in one of the LIGO detectors [38].
-In both cases only the shot noise was targeted, since radiation pressure noise was not an issue.
-This will change in future GW detectors.
-They will require filter cavities to avoid radiation pressure noise that is increased due to shot noise squeezing.
-Squeezed state injection, completed by filter cavities for the generation of frequency dependent squeezing and the mitigation of radiation pressure noise, is a potential technique for A+ and Voyager and beyond.
-All other approaches are potentially implementable on LIGO Cosmic Explorer but are too immature to be considered for A+ or Voyager.
+In terms of readiness for implementation, (i) is the most mature technique.
+Frequencyindependent squeezing has been implemented in GEO 600 [38, 93], and most recently Advanced LIGO detectors [114] and Advanced VIRGO [115].
+In these cases only the shot noise was targeted, since radiation pressure noise was not dominant, which will change soon.
+We will utilize filter cavities to create frequency-dependent squeezing to reduce the radiation pressure noise.
+Frequency-dependent squeezing has recently been demonstrated with tens to hundreds meter filter cavities [116, 117], which consolidates the path for its implementation in A+, Voyager, and beyond.
+The other three approaches (ii), (iii) and (iv) are potentially implementable on LIGO Cosmic Explorer but are immature to be considered for A+ or Voyager.
 Intensive research and development is needed.

-4.1.1 A +
+Op-4.1.1 A+